 - 1 pound pasta shape of your liking

-- 1 large can medium or large black olives
+- 1 can black olives medium or large size

 And while you’re cooking, crank up my playlist of non-traditional love songs!